armansimonyan13/armansimonyan13.github.io/architecture.md

 Interactors are use cases.
 The business logic of your application.
 Should be initialized with **Repositories** and **Interactors**.
-There are independent of the framework you are using.
+These are independent of the framework you are using.
 Should be placed in the core module of your application.

 ```java